mariops03/vue-vuetify-mongo-app/README.md

-# Vue Vuetify Mongo App
+# Vue Express App

 This is a project created with Vue.js, Vuetify, and MongoDB.
+It's a web application about gym exercises.

+## About the Project

+The application is designed to help users manage their gym exercises.
+It allows users to search for exercises, as well as add or remove them.
+Whether you're a gym enthusiast looking to track your progress, or a beginner trying to get a handle on different exercises, this application has features to assist you.

+The project is divided into two main parts: the server and the web.

+## Server

+The server uses MongoDB, Express, and Mongoose for the connection with the database, which is hosted online.
+It also uses JWT for user authentication.

+## Web

+The web part of the project uses Vue along with Vuetify.
+It also uses a Pinia store to manage the application state.

 ## Project Setup